My Plantiful Cooking

 ❔Commonly asked questions

-What kind of kimchi is the best for making kimchi fried rice?
+What kind of kimchi is best for kimchi fried rice?

 A bowl of kimchi fried rice with a pair of chopsticks, kimchi, and soy sauce in the background.